GlobalFishingWatch/map-components/sandbox/README.md

 ### Test workspace

 The map sandbox has the possibility to "livereload" a workspace.
-Tou will need remote URL (with CORS enabled) or alternatively a local workskpace than can be served using `npm start serve-workspace`, then using a URL such as `http://localhost:3333/workspace.json`
+You will need remote URL (with CORS enabled) or alternatively a local workskpace than can be served using `yarn start serve-workspace`, then using a URL such as `http://localhost:3333/workspace.json`